 If you're waxing a sizable area, be sure to keep checking the consistency.
 Microwave as needed.
 If it gets too hot or runny, let it cool first.
 If you plan on waxing a lot, warmers are a great investment.

 Not Holding Skin Taut

 When you're pulling the strip off, the skin should be held taut, which means it should be stretched tight when the wax is removed.
 When skin is held firm, there's less tugging.
-Contrary to popular belief, it's not the actual hair coming out of the follicle that causes pain and redness, it's the tugging on the skin.
+Contrary to popular belief, it may not be the actual hair coming out of the follicle that causes pain and redness, it could also be the tugging on the skin.

 Hold skin with your free hand when removing the strip, or ask for help when you can't (like when waxing your arms).